Last reviewed on 4th January 2022

 Read more: How much can I borrow for a mortgage?

 Specialist mortgage advice for teachers

-Approaching the right lender also has a lot more to do with just being accepted for a mortgage.
+Approaching the right lender has a lot more to do with simply being accepted for a mortgage.
 For instance, getting the most competitive deal and borrowing the amount you need is also crucial in getting the most from your mortgage.
 Even slight differences in rates may not seem like a lot, but over time you may be able to save thousands of pounds.